-The moment you have dreaded has finally arrived.
-Your baby is leaving the nest.
+If you have a kid (or kids) in high school, this post is for you.
+It’s time to face facts, your baby is going leave the nest.
 Some of the most valuable financial lessons you can impart should be shared right now before they head out into the world.

-In case you need help choosing what to pass on, we’ve asked top money managers and financial pros to weigh in with the best financial life lessons to teach kids.
+In case you need some direction, we’ve asked top money managers and financial pros to weigh in with the best financial life lessons to teach kids.
 You might learn a little something, too!

 Lesson #1: Understand Debt